Share this article

 Equally exciting is the news that Professor Brian Cox, the renowned physicist and science communicator, has also generously agreed to allow the College to name the Physics prize after him.

 Professor Cox is a physicist, broadcaster and Professor of Particle Physics at the University of Manchester.
 He first came to public attention through his work on the Large Hadron Collider at CERN.
-He is widely known for presenting a series of landmark BBC science programmes, including Wonders of the Universe, The Planets, and Forces of Nature.
+He is widely known for presenting a series of landmark BBC science programmes.
+These include Wonders of the Universe, The Planets, and Forces of Nature.
 His aim is to make complex scientific ideas accessible to a broader public audience.

-Through his many documentaries and public lectures, Professor Cox has inspired a generation of young people to explore the wonders of the physical world and we are proud to name our Physics prize in his honour, celebrating his contribution to scientific understanding and communication.
+Through his many documentaries and public lectures, Professor Cox has inspired a generation of young people to explore the wonders of the physical world.
+We are proud to name our Physics prize in his honour, celebrating his contribution to scientific understanding and communication.
 When we asked him if we could re-name the ECP Physics prize after him, he replied enthusiastically, saying, “YES – of course, it would be a tremendous honour to have the IB Physics Prize named after me!
 Thank you again – I’m honoured!”
-Professor Cox is bringing his new live show to Prague in September 2026 and we are hoping to take a party of students to see it – including the first winner of his prize!
+Professor Cox is bringing his new live show to Prague in September 2026.
+We are hoping to take a party of students to see it – including the first winner of his prize!